elkingarcia11/transaction-tracker-python/README.md

 ## Installation
 To set up and install the project, follow these steps:

-- Install the `pymongo` Python library:
+- Install the `pymongo` library:
 `pip install pymongo`
-- Install the `bson` Python library:
+- Install the `bson` library:
 `pip install bson`
+- Install the `firebase-admin` library:
+`pip install --upgrade firebase-admin`

 ## Configuration